jennarbates/StratigraphyGenerator/docs/concepts/jobs-sheets-and-trenches.md

 by the build, not by any upload, and its contents are derived: delete it and the next build recreates it from the jobs.
 The jobs remain the source of truth.

-The three top-level directories, all defined in `poggio_webapp/backend/config.py` and created on import:
+The three writable roots, all defined in `poggio_webapp/storage.py` and created on import:

 | Directory | Holds | Source of truth? |
 |---|---|---|
 | `jobs/` | One folder per sheet | Yes |
 | `trenches/` | Merged multi-wall output | No — derived |
 | `matrices/` | Harris matrices | Yes |

+`storage.py` is deliberately a leaf module: it imports nothing from `backend` or `pipeline`, so both layers can depend on it without inverting the dependency direction.
+Read the paths through the module — `storage.JOBS_DIR`, never `from storage import JOBS_DIR`.
+The `from` form binds the value at import time, which previously left several modules holding private copies that a test could not redirect.

 ## Related concepts